Mte90/awesome-wordpress-developer-tips/README.md

 In this way is possible see in action also the workaround used and more important a case study.
 In few words this is a list for skilled WordPress developers that want a simple way to found specific code (in the mainly case that use an hook).

 PS: Part * is used because sometimes the code is splitted (maybe an hook declaration and a function).
+PSS: Sometimes the code can be in the wrong line because the line is changed, search in that page or open a ticket to fix that page.

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)